nepalez/merchant-rs/src/types/payment_source/direct_carrier_billing.md

 ### User Experience
 - **Friction**: SMS delivery delays can slow checkout
 - **Failed PIN**: Customers may not receive SMS (network issues, spam filters)
-- **Spending limits**: Transactions may fail if customer hits daily/monthly limit
+- **Spending limits**: Transactions may fail if the customer hits the daily / monthly limit
 - **Prepaid balance**: Prepaid users may have insufficient balance
-- **Roaming**: Authentication may fail when customer is roaming internationally
+- **Roaming**: Authentication may fail when a customer is roaming internationally

 ### Regional Considerations
 - **Strong in Asia-Pacific**: Indonesia, Philippines, Thailand, India